The New Toronto 3: Other songs

 After the mixtape's release, "Stupid Again" debuted at number 54 on the Billboard Hot 100 chart dated April 25, 2020.
 The song also peaked at number 80 on the Canadian Hot 100 and number 66 on the UK Singles Chart.
 "The Coldest Playboy" and "10 F*CKS" both also debuted at number 12 and number 15 on the Bubbling Under the Hot 100 chart.

 Critical reception

 The New Toronto 3 was met with generally positive reviews.
 At Metacritic, which assigns a normalized rating out of 100 to reviews from professional publications, the album received an average score of 79, based on four reviews.

 Jordan Bassett of NME gave the album four stars.
 Bassett praised Lanez' growth as an artist stating "In a lot of ways, Tory Lanez feels like something of an old-school hip-hop star.
 In recent years, a generation of young rappers transcended SoundCloud to become true icons, sharing bracing admissions about mental health and drug use (many also doomed, from Lil Peep to Juice WRLD)."
-He also stated that "Lanez is a more complex artist that many give him credit for."
+He also stated that "Lanez is a more complex artist [than] many give him credit for."